hpotechius/ColorTransferLab/README.md

    - Open https://potechius.com/ColorTransferLab in any browser.
    - The Compute Node should now appear in the Compute Node section of the web interface.
 Press the button to view all available algorithms and data.

+### 2.2 Easy Setup
+...

+### 2.3 Notes
+- Due to the WebRTC-based system architecture, the client and compute node do not need to run on the same system.
+- Depending on the network environment, a connection may not always be established using a STUN server.
+TURN servers are not provided.

 ## 3. Datatypes

 ![414768853-3852256a-8547-4a36-be63-82f064d9f9b5](https://github.com/user-attachments/assets/67b370aa-e218-4a11-a986-8c4c42c0b9c8)